vahid-sb/MiTepid_sim/README.rst

 Introduction
 ------------

-`MiTepid_sim`: A Repository to Simulate the Spread of COVID-19 in any Population with a Known Age-Structure, Made in Tübingen.
+`MiTepid_sim`: A Repository to Simulate the Spread of COVID-19 in any Population with a Known Age-Structure.

 What this library has to offer can be summarized as follows: